Senthamizhko/Group-Chat-Node/README.md

 How to Use?

-Clone code in to your local repository do npm i npm run dev
+1)Clone code in to your local repository

+2)do npm i

+3)npm run dev